mlauter/mlauter.github.io/_posts/2014-09-08-how-to-make-your-own-smart-ac.markdown

 Now that we have our server, we can flesh out the code that's going to run on the pi.

-So far, we have some functions that allow us to read from the temperature sensor (I've added one that just returns the temperature in farenheit), and we've imported the `RPi-GPIO` library and set up our switch pin.
+So far, we have some functions that allow us to read from the temperature sensor (I've added one that just returns the temperature in fahrenheit), and we've imported the `RPi-GPIO` library and set up our switch pin.
 I've also added a function to read off the value of the switch pin, so we know whether power is flowing to our AC or not.

 ~~~~~~
 import RPi.GPIO as io